Logical limit laws for minor-closed classes of graphs: Notation and preliminaries

 This powerful result has several useful immediate corollaries, as pointed out in~\cite{McDiarmid09}.
 For instance, it follows that, if $\Gcal$ is addable and minor-closed, then $|\Biggg(G_n)| = n - O(1)$ w.h.p., and

-McDiarmid, Steger and Welsh~\cite{McDiarmidStegerWelsh06} remarked that for the case of forests, the asymptotic probability of being connected is $1/G(\rho) = \upe^{-1/2}$, and they also conjectured that this is the smallest possible value over all weakly addable graph classes (a class of graphs $\Gcal$ is weakly addable if adding an edge between distinct component of a graph in $\Gcal$ always produces another graph in $\Gcal$).
-This conjecture is still open in general, but it was recently proved under some conditions which are met by addable, minor closed classes, by two independent teams: Addario-Berry, McDiarmid and Reed~\cite{addarioberrymcdiarmidreed}, and Kang and Panagiotou~\cite[Theorem~1.1]{KangPanagiotou}.
-A corollary of their result is the following.
+McDiarmid, Steger and Welsh~\cite{McDiarmidStegerWelsh06} remarked that for the case of forests, the asymptotic probability of being connected is $1/G(\rho) = \upe^{-1/2}$, and they also conjectured that this is the smallest possible value over all weakly addable graph classes (a class of graphs $\Gcal$ is weakly addable if adding an edge between distinct components of a graph in $\Gcal$ always produces another graph in $\Gcal$).
+This conjecture was proved under some conditions which are met by addable, minor closed classes, by two independent teams: Addario-Berry, McDiarmid and Reed~\cite{addarioberrymcdiarmidreed}, and Kang and Panagiotou~\cite[Theorem~1.1]{KangPanagiotou}.
+Even more recently (since we submitted the present paper) the conjecture appears to have been settled in the affirmative by Chapuy and Perarnau~\cite{ChapuyPerarnau}.
+A corollary of the result of~\cite{addarioberrymcdiarmidreed, KangPanagiotou} is the following.

 \begin{theorem}[\cite{addarioberrymcdiarmidreed, KangPanagiotou}] If $\Gcal$ is an addable, minor-closed class of graphs then $G(\rho) \leq \sqrt{\upe}$. \end{theorem}

 Let $H$ be a connected graph with a distinguished vertex $r$, the `root'.
 We say that $G$ contains a {\em pendant copy of $H$} if $G$ contains an induced subgraph isomorphic to $H$, and there is exactly one edge between this copy of $H$ and the rest of the graph, and this edge is incident with the root $r$.
 McDiarmid \cite[Theorem 1.7]{McDiarmid09} proved the following remarkable result: